pedrobarbeira/gitpush/README.md

   remote url to url.
-- gitpush -b branch optional_message :: pushes to branch <branch> with either an user-defined message or the system date(default) gitpush -l message :: allows for messages above 80 characters long
+- gitpush -b branch optional_message :: pushes to branch <branch> with either an user-defined message or the system date(default)
+- gitpush -l message :: allows for messages above 80 characters long
+- change default push to current branch instead of main/master

  Again, simplicity is key.
 Gitpush will aim for different degrees of exposition of the git API.
 The point is figuring out the most common usages of Git and